jhpyle/docassemble/_docs/scalability.md

 short_title: Scalability
 ---

-**docassemble** is easily scalable.
-It does not store any user information in memory or in an in-memory cache.
-Rather, it uses a SQL database (accessed through [SQLAlchemy]) to store user answers and a file store (filesystem or [Amazon S3]) to store user documents.
-As a result, a cluster of servers can serve responses to client browsers if each cluster member is configured to point to the same SQL database and use the same file store.
+The **docassemble** web application is easily scalable.
+Its SQL database (accessed through [SQLAlchemy]), [Redis] system and [RabbitMQ] system can be centralized, and [Amazon S3] can be used instead of the file system to store user documents.
+As a result, a cluster of web servers can serve responses to client browsers.

 # Quick start